Turkey Sweet Potato Stew (Video)

 Recipe inspired by Sweet and Spicy Asian Pork Shoulder from Real Simple Magazine.

 Amount Per Serving: Calories: 547Total Fat: 34gSaturated Fat: 17gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 158mgSodium: 1090mgCarbohydrates: 18gFiber: 3gSugar: 8gProtein: 46g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sweet potatoes are a low-glycemic ingredient, but they probably have too many carbs to make this CrockPot Sweet and Spicy Ground Turkey and Sweet Potato Stew suitable for a stricter low-carb eating plan.
-Sweet potatoes also make this recipe limited to phase 2 or 3 on South Beach, and if you’re making this for South Beach, they would recommend lean ground turkey (with less than 10% fat) as well as light coconut milk.
-Obviously, serving over cauliflower rice would make this lower in carbs, and I think a low-carb version with more turkey and with a low-carb vegetable like red bell pepper, green beans, or broccoli replacing the sweet potaotes would also be really good.
+Sweet potatoes may have too many carbs to make this Turkey Sweet Potato Stew suitable for a strict low-carb eating plan (although check the nutritional info; you may be surprised).
+See suggestions in the post for replacing some or all of the sweet potato with a lower-carb vegetable.
+Sweet potatoes also make this recipe limited to phase 2 or 3 for the original South Beach Diet, and if you’re making this for South Beach, they would recommend lean ground turkey (with less than 10% fat) as well as light coconut milk.

 Find More Recipes Like This One: